Cc618/Feature-Changer/README.md

 ## Structure
 - data : Dataset analysis
 - display : Functions to plot and show data
+- main : Contains code to train, eval and tweak the model.
+Also used to display representations like seen in this file
 - net : Network models
-- params : Hyper parameters
+- params : Hyper parameters and config
+- stats : Statistics to retrieve feature vectors
 - train : Training functions and statistics
 - user : User config (not on git, more details bellow)
+- vgg_loss : Used for deep consistent loss, implemented thanks to [this file](https://github.com/ku2482/vae.pytorch/blob/master/utils/loss.py)

 ### User config
 Some user specific properties are gathered within the module src/user.py.
 This module is not on git, you must create it.
 Here are all properties of this file :

-- dataset\_path, string : Where the root of the dataset is
+- dataset\_path, string : The path of the root of the dataset

 ## Dataset
 The dataset used to train the network and to make statistics is the [celeba